BkrBkr/AuthCaptchaForJoomla/README.md

 Joomla has no built-in BruteForce protection.
 This Joomla System plugin fills this gap by adding a captcha challenge to all Joomla login forms.
 It slows down the attack considerably and therefore prevents it.

-* It works with the default Joomla login-component, the default Joomla login-module and the administrator page.
+* It works with the default Joomla login-component, the default Joomla login-module and on the administrator page.
-* Tested with the recaptcha-plugins shipped by Joomla.
+* Tested with the recaptcha-plugin shipped by Joomla.

-If you want to use other common login components or other common captcha plugins, you are welcome to open an issue.
-If you have problems with common templates, please also open an issue.
-(Only free and open source components, ....)

 Joomla 4 ready!